SOURCES OF SUPPLEMENTAL FUNDING FOR GRADUATE RESEARCH [Revised August 2023]

 Research Awards of the Department of Environmental Sciences

-- Administer distribution of overhead and non-overhead funds that are awarded to graduate students in support of research.
-Instructions for application, selection criteria, amounts and due dates are published as part of the Department’s web page.
+The Graduate Academic Review Committee (GARC) is charged with administering the distribution of overhead and non-overhead funds that are awarded to graduate students in support of research.
+Instructions for application, selection criteria, amounts and due dates are published as part of the department’s web page.
 Specifically, the awards are:

 - Exploratory research awards for graduate students.
-These are merit-based prizes for proposals from graduate students submitted in the spring and prior to the defense of their research proposals.
-The awards are for financial support for exploratory research leading to a thesis or dissertation proposal, and are limited to a one-time per degree amount usually not exceeding $1,500.
+These are merit-based award for proposals from graduate students submitted prior to the defense of their research proposals.
+The awards are for financial support for exploratory research leading to a thesis or dissertation proposal and are limited to a one-time per degree amount usually not exceeding $1,500.
+Requests for proposals are sent will be sent to current graduate students toward the end of Fall semester.

 - Travel grants for graduate students.
 Graduate students may apply no more than once per degree for assistance (up to $1,200 per request) to attend a regional or national meeting at which the student is presenting a paper on work conducted during the graduate tenure in the department.

-These grants and awards must be spent while the student is enrolled-funds cannot be used by students who have received their degree.
-Students who have completed a Master’s and are enrolled in the doctoral program here remain eligible.
+More information about these awards can be found on the Graduate Research Awards web page.
+These grants and awards must be spent while the student is enrolled - funds cannot be used by students who have received their degree.
+Students who have completed a Master’s degree and are enrolled in the doctoral program here remain eligible.